Glass flat panel TV stands are one of a number of different choices you have when choosing somewhere to store your home cinema system.

 Be aware that cable management can simply consist of a panel which enables cables to feed through or a circular column where the cables are physically held inside.

-The former method will leave cables hanging out of the back of the TV stand, and the latter covers the cables from all angles but the volume of cables which can be managed is limited to the circumference of the cable management column.
+The former method will leave cables hanging out of the back of the TV stand.
+The latter covers the cables from all angles but the volume of cables which can be managed is limited to the circumference of the cable management column.

 Also, remember to consider that the cable management may eat into the usable shelf depth of the glass TV stand.